Quantum Semantic Communications for Resource-Efficient Quantum Networking: System Model

 \section{System Model}

-Consider a semantic communication system in which a speaker, $S$, observes and collects large amounts of raw data, in dataset $\mathcal{X}$, (e.g., images, text, etc.) from their surrounding environment.
-The speaker's intent is to transmit semantic representations of their conveyed message to a remote listener, $L$.
-In contrast to classical communications, whereby the receiver's goal is usually to reconstruct the exact bit-wise message sent, herein, the main objective of the listener is to \emph{understand the meaning (semantic) conveyed}.
-Next, we delve into our novel semantic representation methodology, which is the first such technique in the literature that operates independently of the data type.
-This framework relies on the principles of \ac{QIT}, high-dimensional Hilbert spaces, and \ac{QML}.
+Consider a QCN in which a transmitting quantum node, $S$, has large amounts of raw classical data, in dataset $\mathcal{X}$ of images, text, etc., with $\abs{\mathcal{X}}$ samples each of dimension $N$, which it embeds into quantum states.
+The transmitting node's intent is to construct a semantic representation of its quantum states and to convey it to a remote receiving quantum node, $R$.
+In contrast to conventional QCN frameworks, where the receiver typically aims to execute quantum gates and measurements for the precise reconstruction of the embedded data structure within quantum states, our framework distinguishes itself.
+Here, the receiver's goal is to draw specific logical conclusions \cite{ChristoTWCArxiv2022}, which may not necessarily involve reconstructing the entire data samples.
+Therefore, the primary objective of the quantum receiving node is to \emph{comprehend the underlying semantic information conveyed in quantum states}~\cite{chaccour2022less}, facilitating the execution of logical conclusions at its end.
+To develop the notion of \emph{quantum semantics}, we mainly leverage the characteristics of high-dimensional quantum states in representing semantics jointly with the use of \ac{QML} techniques.
+Next, we delve into our novel quantum semantic representation methodology, which relies on the principles of \ac{QIT}, high-dimensional Hilbert spaces, and \ac{QML}.